Balancing Family Tax Benefit

 If you don’t have a myGov account or a Centrelink online account, you’ll need to create them.

-You can also tell us using the Express Plus Centrelink mobile app.
+You can also tell us using the Express Plus Centrelink mobile app or myGov app.

-Some payments won’t prefill when telling us you don’t need to lodge a tax return online.
+When you tell us you don’t need to lodge a tax return online, some of our payments won’t pre-fill.
 They also won’t appear on your Centrelink payment summary.
 You must include all adjusted taxable income you got from Centrelink and any other income you had.
 This is so we can balance your payments correctly.

 If you were affected by a declared natural disaster and got a government payment, you may need to include this as income.
-You must also include all taxable payments you got from other government departments, including some payments from Veterans’ Affairs.
+You must also include any taxable payments and tax-free pension or benefits you got from other government departments, including some payments from the Department of Veterans’ Affairs.

-If you separated from a partner during the financial year
+If you separated from your partner during the financial year

-If you also got CCS, read more about how we balance CCS if you separated from a partner.
+If you also got Child Care Subsidy (CCS), find out more about how we balance CCS if you separated from a partner.

 If you were single and got an income support payment

 If you were single and got an income support payment for the financial year, you might not have to do anything for your FTB to balance.
-You may still need to lodge a tax return for another reason, such as if you have a child support assessment.
+You may still need to lodge a tax return or confirm your income for another reason, such as if you got CCS or have a child support assessment.

 If you got Child Care Subsidy

-It’s important to keep in mind that we balance FTB and balance CCS separately.
+It’s important to keep in mind that we balance FTB and CCS separately.

 If you got CCS, you’ll need to confirm your income, even if you don’t need to for FTB.
-Read more about balancing CCS.
+Find out more about balancing CCS.

 QC 54531